-- July 30 A lengthy article in IEEE Spectrum analyzes Russia's surprisingly ineffective use of electronic warfare (EW) in Ukraine. "[I]n the early days of the 24 February invasion, analysts expected Russian forces to quickly gain control of, and then dominate, the electromagnetic spectrum.
+- July 30, 2022 A lengthy article in IEEE Spectrum analyzes Russia's surprisingly ineffective use of electronic warfare (EW) in Ukraine. "[I]n the early days of the 24 February invasion, analysts expected Russian forces to quickly gain control of, and then dominate, the electromagnetic spectrum.
 Since the annexation of Crimea in 2014, EW has been a key part of Russian operations in the 'gray zone,' the shadowy realm between peace and war, in the Donbas region.
 Using Leer-3 EW vehicles and Orlan-10 drones, Moscow-backed separatists and mercenaries would jam Ukrainian communications and send propaganda over local mobile-phone networks.
 When Russian forces were ready to strike, the ground and airborne systems would detect Ukrainian radios and target them with rocket attacks.
 But after nearly a decade of rehearsals in eastern Ukraine, when the latest escalation and invasion began in February, Russian EW was a no-show."
-(The Fall and Rise of Russian Electronic Warfare (ieee.org)) - Summer British authorities discover that Liz Truss' mobile phone was hacked while she was foreign minister, according to the Daily Mail.
+(The Fall and Rise of Russian Electronic Warfare (ieee.org)) - Summer 2022 British authorities discover that Liz Truss' mobile phone was hacked while she was foreign minister, according to the Daily Mail.
 Unnamed sources in the report say Russian spies are suspected.
 Then-Prime Minister Boris Johnson reportedly ordered the event be kept quiet.
-Risky Biz News later provides some caveats on the story including a link to a separate analysis of it, which concludes that it "could be true."
-(Truss phone hacked by Putin spies for top secret information The Mail (mailplus.co.uk); UK politicians demand probe into Liz Truss phone hack claim | AP News; Risky Biz News, 11-2-2022) - August 1 Killnet targets Lockheed Martin, claiming to steal employee data, according to the Moscow Times and Newsweek.
+Seriously Risky Business later provides some caveats on the story including a link to a separate analysis of it, which concludes that it "could be true."
+(Truss phone hacked by Putin spies for top secret information The Mail (mailplus.co.uk); UK politicians demand probe into Liz Truss phone hack claim | AP News; Risky Biz News, 11-2-2022) - August 2022 Russian forces in Kherson release a Ukrainian resistance fighter named Ihor after 11 days of detention and torture.
+But their objective in doing so is to use him to seize other dissidents, in part by tracking his Telegram communications with a Ukrainian special forces officer named "Smoke."
+How they went about this and the flaws in Telegram's security the episode reportedly exposes are the subject of a later, sharply critical analysis in the outlet PwnAllTheThings.
+(Russia is spying on Telegram chats in occupied Ukrainian regions.
+Here's how. (pwnallthethings.com); Stealthy Kherson resistance fighters undermined Russian occupying forces The Washington Post) - August 1, 2022 Killnet targets Lockheed Martin, claiming to steal employee data, according to the Moscow Times and Newsweek.
 The company does not initially make a public statement.
-(Killnet Releases 'Proof' of Its Attack Against Lockheed Martin | SecurityWeek.Com) - August 3 Nathaniel Fick, nominee to be the State Department's first Ambassador-at-Large for Cyberspace and Digital Policy, tells Senators at his confirmation hearings that in terms of policy challenges, "The wolf closest to the door, so to speak, in my view is the Russian invasion of Ukraine, and the threats and opportunities it provides in the digital space for us."
+(Killnet Releases 'Proof' of Its Attack Against Lockheed Martin | SecurityWeek.Com) - August 3, 2022 Nathaniel Fick, nominee to be the State Department's first Ambassadorat-Large for Cyberspace and Digital Policy, tells Senators at his confirmation hearings that in terms of policy challenges, "The wolf closest to the door, so to speak, in my view is the Russian invasion of Ukraine, and the threats and opportunities it provides in the digital space for us."
 He adds, "And then I believe our strategic competition with China, along digital lines, is probably the defining strategic question of my generation."
-(Cyber Ambassador Pick Wants to Bring 'Coherence' to Tech Diplomacy Efforts Defense One) - Early August Nozomi Networks Labs releases a 2022 1H Review that concludes: "It is clear that cyberattacks have become a force multiplier during conflict ...
-Here is what we can learn from this war: War increases cyber activity: Of the varying threat actors and motives, nation-state Advanced Persistent Threats (APTs) are the most active during wartime.
-They are less financially motivated and more focused on cyber espionage-spying and disrupting communications and other critical enemy systems.
-Some companies become incidental casualties of cyber war as a result of threat actors' attacks on their targets."
-(Nozomi-Networks-OT-IoT-Security-Report-2022-1H.pdf (nozominetworks.com))
+(Cyber Ambassador Pick Wants to Bring 'Coherence' to Tech Diplomacy Efforts - Defense One)